-- PE is delivered by a PE specialist and the class teacher. - Children are taught weekly in one hour blocks - PE plans include long, medium and short term. - PE lessons are planned using knowledge and resources from the PE HUB. - Pupils are assessed WT (Working Toward), ARE (Age Related Expectations) and GD (Greater Depth). - Pupils are assessed on the following concepts Brains (Cognitive), Bodies (Psychomotor), Buddies (Social and Emotional).
-Staff to include these outcomes in their medium-term plans so that each objective is assessed as the focus area in two different units over the course of an academic year. - PE HUB holds all lesson plans and is accessible to all teaching staff. - Staff to upload photo and video evidence throughout the year and saved for each unit of work. - All extra-curricular planning and activities are also held on our PE iPad and provide a seamless transition between curricular and extra curricula provision. - Children and staff will change for PE wearing the correct clothing and footwear. - Children and staff should remove their personal effects, such as jewellery, to minimise the likelihood of causing or receiving injury. - Children MUST remove earrings or cover with plasters if unable to be removed. - Long hair must be tied back.
+- PE is delivered by a PE specialist and the class teacher must be present within the lesson. - Children are taught twice a week in one-hour sessions. - PE plans include long, medium and short term. - PE lessons are planned using knowledge from PE specialist. - Pupils are assessed from the End points found on each MTP for each unit.
+Teachers record this on their foundation assessment sheets, recording any children who have not attained the end goals.
+These children are then targeted through pre teacher, teacher/TA support or targeted clubs (i.e. fundamental movements club) - PE MTPs and planning are accessible to all teaching staff and are shared with each new topic to support staff. - All extra-curricular planning and activities are also held on our PE iPad and provide a seamless transition between curricular and extra-curricular provision. - Children and staff will change for PE wearing the correct clothing and footwear.
+If their lesson is the start of the day, children will come to school in PE kit and if the children have PE last lesson of the day, children will go home in PE kits. - Children and staff should remove their personal effects, such as jewellery, to minimise the likelihood of causing or receiving injury. - Children MUST remove earrings or cover with plasters/tape if unable to be removed. - Long hair must be tied back.